replicatedhq/replicated-docs/docs/intro-replicated.md

 Applications distributed with Replicated can be installed using any method, including the Helm CLI for Helm charts or any proprietary installation method already used by the ISV.

 Replicated also offers the Replicated KOTS installer, which is a kubectl plugin that provides highly successful installs of Helm charts and Kubernetes applications into customer-controlled environments, including air gap environments.
-The UI-based installation experience available through the KOTS admin console can also make installation easier for customers that are less experienced with Kubernetes or Helm.
+For users that have less experience with Kubernetes, KOTS supports installations onto VMs or bare metal servers through _embedded clusters_, which are provisioned in the customer environment at the time of installation.

 For more information, see the [KOTS documentation](intro-kots).